Improving the Safety of Cooked Oysters

 Razieh working with the PCR cabinet in the lab.

-Through my research, I aim to establish effective oyster cooking techniques to mitigate norovirus using a quantitative microbial risk assessment (QMRA) framework.
-By shedding light on this risk, we will empower consumers and industry alike to make informed choices when considering oyster preparation.
+To address these challenges, my Ph.D. research aims to establish effective oyster cooking techniques to mitigate norovirus using a quantitative microbial risk assessment (QMRA) framework.
+By shedding light on this risk, we aim to empower consumers and industry alike to make informed choices when it comes to relishing the culinary delights of oysters.

 Starting My Journey to Food Virology at UF